| Revenge

 cash two trumps to squeeze East in the minors.
 West actually played

 a third heart.
 Dummy ruffed high and two more trumps squeezed East.
+East had a second chance to extinguish the diamond menace by ruffing

+his partner’s winning heart and playing the fourth diamond.
 Had declarer known the diamonds were not breaking he would have

 played a heart off dummy at trick four and the defence cannot stop